Brighton & Hove Local Employment Scheme

-As part of the objectives of Brighton & Hove City Council’s City Plan policy (CP2) apprenticeships, training and job opportunities for local residents are continuing to be sought from developers on major development schemes.
+As part of the objectives of Brighton & Hove City Council’s adopted City Plan Part 1 policies (CP2 and CP7) apprenticeships, training and job opportunities for local residents are sought from developers on major development schemes.

 The Local Employment Scheme responds to the needs of the construction industry delivering projects in the city, and employment and training goals of local people.

-Major development proposals are required to provide direct provision of employment and training opportunities by the developer, together with a financial contribution under a S106 agreement.
+Major development proposals are required to provide direct provision of employment and training opportunities by the developer, together with a financial contribution secured through planning permission under a S106 legal agreement.

 Training benefits the construction industry as a whole, which struggles to meet demands.
 This is because of an increasing national skills shortage.

 The financial contribution will contribute to the activities of the Local Employment Scheme, including the provision of training.

 For the city, the aim is to improve the employability of local people wishing to enter employment in the industry, or those working at entry level and seeking to upskill.
 This increases the earning potential of both groups.

 The objectives of the Local Employment Scheme

 The main objectives are to:

 - increase employment and training opportunities for people living in Brighton & Hove